robertobatts/aws-certification-notes/notes/22-security-and-encryption.md

 	- Request are routed through the CloudFront Edge locations
 	- The API Gateway still lives in only one region
 	- The TLS Certificate must be in the same regions as CloudFront, in us-east-1
-	- Then setup CNAM or A-Alias record in Route 53
+	- Then setup CNAME or A-Alias record in Route 53
 - Regional:
 	- The TLS Certificate must be imported on API Gateway, in the same regions as the API Stage
-	- Then setup CNAM or A-Alias record in Route 53
+	- Then setup CNAME or A-Alias record in Route 53

 ## Web Application Firewall (WAF)
 - Protects you web apps from common web exploits (layer 7)